siddhartha-gadgil/LeanAide/README.md

 sudo docker run sgadgil00/leanaide-elaborator:latest '(p q :  ℕ ) -> (h : nat.prime  p) -> p = q'
 ```

 Observe the statement can either consist of arguments followed by the claim (technically a `type`) or just be a claim (`type`).
 Further, mathlib terms are converted to their Lean 4 equivalents.

-## Lean-chat-IDP
-We are developing a version of [Lean-chat](https://github.com/zhangir-azerbayev/lean-chat) with input dependent prompting.